google/santa/docs/deployment/file-access-auth.md

 ### Path Globs

 Configured path globs represent a point in time.
-That is - path globs are expanded when a configuration is applied to generate the set of monitored paths.
-Currently this is not a "live" representation of the filesystem.
+That is, path globs are expanded when a configuration is applied to generate the set of monitored paths.
+Currently, this is not a "live" representation of the filesystem.
 For instance, if a new file or directory is added that would match a glob after the configuration is applied, it is not immediately monitored.

 Within the main Santa configuration, the `FileAccessPolicyUpdateIntervalSec` key controls how often any changes to the configuration are applied as well as re-evaluating configured path globs to match the current state of the filesystem.

 ### Prefix and Glob Path Evaluation

-Combining path globs and the `IsPrefix` key allows configurations greater control over the paths rules should match.
+Combining path globs and the `IsPrefix` key in a configuration gives greater control over the paths that rules should match.
 Consider the configured path globs:
 ```
 PG_1: /tmp/*         [IsPrefix = false]
 PG_2: /tmp/*         [IsPrefix = true]